Protein powder for losing weight and building muscles

 A very high protein diet can favor digestive problems such as constipation, gas and abdominal pain.
 Of course, this also applies if too much protein is absorbed by protein powder.
 However, it helps to acquire some facts about the digestion of proteins and to adjust your food intake to avoid possible unpleasant effects.

 In order to be able to digest proteins, they must first be broken down into their basic structures, so-called polypeptides, in the stomach.
 This happens with the help of stomach acid.
 The protease pepsin, a protein-decomposing enzyme, then divides the polypeptide chains into individual polypeptides.

 After further transport into the small intestine, further proteases split into the smallest subunits, the amino acids.
 These are then absorbed by the intestinal mucosal cells and transported into the bloodstream, from where they reach their destination.

-The breakdown of amino acids creates ammonia, which is metabolized in the liver.
+The breakdown of amino acids creates ammonia, which is metabolised in the liver.
 The urea that is produced in the end is excreted through the kidneys.
-One reason why you shouldn't overdo it with protein intake: Large amounts of urea contribute to the formation of kidney stones.
+One reason why you should not overdo it with protein intake: Large amounts of urea contribute to the formation of kidney stones.

 When protein is digested, the gaseous nitrogen also forms as a by-product.
 As a result, the intestinal tract can become distended and uncomfortable flatulence can arise.
 Another possible cause for such complaints can also be a food intolerance.